verify-U-GmbH/api-documentation/lib/web/index/getting-started.html.md

 # Getting started

-verify-u implements the OAuth2 standard.
+verify-u implements the [OAuth 2.0](https://oauth.net/2/)-standard.

 The OAuth config can be reached at `https://selfid.verify-u.com/oauthconfig`